ZEBRA battery

 The ZEBRA design saw on-and-off development since the 1980s, with major research being carried out in the AERE Harwell and AEG during the 1990s.
 After Daimler purchased AEG and then merged with Chrysler, the ZEBRA division was sold off.
 AERE's development was spun off as Beta R&D and purchased by General Electric in 2011.
 GE tried to launch commercial production of molten sodium–nickel–chloride battery under the name Durathon, but it scrapped this project in 2015, citing market rather than technical difficulties.
-There appears no commercial suppliers of molten sodium–nickel–chloride batteries in 2022.
+The only producer of sodium-metal chloride (SMC) batteries is now FZSoNick.

+Daimler came back to ZEBRA batteries in 2006, to develop an Electric Drive version of the Smart ForTwo, still using the first generation type 450 body style.
+The ED1 ran on 13.2 kilowatt hours of sodium-nickel chloride Zebra batteries operating at 245 C. It is typically kept molten and ready for use because if allowed to "freeze" it takes twelve hours to reheat and charge.
+Thus it is not very useful for private owners, but rather in fleets of taxis, police cars and other vehicles that are operated by multiple users.
+Field testing began in London with 100 vehicles in 2007 and was available only for lease to corporate clients for £375 per month.
+From 2009 onwards, Smart used Lithium Ion, with Tesla providing the battery packs for the ED2 car sharing fleet, and Daimler producing their own cells for the 2012 to 2015 ED3 series, the first Smart EV version that was actually sold to the public.